This site contains affiliate links to products. We may receive a commission for purchases made through these links

 Below are the supplies recommended for the class.
 You are welcome to use what you have.
 I do highly recommend that you have gel medium, retarder, the Masterson Premier Sta-Wet Palette and something to mix on like a disposable paper palette pad or freezer paper.

-I have created a shopping list at Blick Art Materials that has all the supplies.
+I have created a shopping cart at Blick Art Materials that has all the supplies.
 You can delete what you don’t want.
 To go to Blick, click on the Blick Art Materials logo to the left or click here.
 If you do buy through Blick I will receive a small commission for purchases made through this link which I would so appreciate.
 Your price will not be impacted.

 Acrylic Paints